AlokRatnaparkhi/Designing-Data-Intensive-Applications-Summary/Chapter 7- Transactions.md

     transaction asks for read, old value is presented till other transaction does not commit new value.

 ### 1. Snapshot Isolation aka Repeatable read / (serialzable  in oracle)
-Main priblem - READ SKEW / NON REPEATABLE READ
+Main problem - READ SKEW / NON REPEATABLE READ
 - Non-repeatable read(fuzzy read) is that a transaction reads the same row at least twice but the same row's data is different between the 1st and 2nd reads because other transactions update the same row's data and commit at the same time(concurrently).
 - Read skew is that with two different queries, a transaction reads inconsistent data because between the 1st and 2nd queries, other transactions insert, update or delete data and commit.
 Finally, an inconsistent result is produced by the inconsistent data.
   In summary, non-repeatable read is specifically about the inconsistency of a single read operation (reading same object twice) when the data is modified by another transaction between consecutive reads.
 On the other hand, read skew is a broader concept or generalization of NRR that involves inconsistencies in multiple reads (same object rows or different rows) within a transaction, especially when the transaction is making decisions based on those reads.